TheRedSpy15/The-Trail/README.md

     * Settings menu in mid game menu
     * stop background music in shootout and play shootout music
-    * View gang member scene in mid game menu - IDEA: make a black text area (non-editable), in the middle of scene and print to it in a for-each loop
+    * View gang member scene in mid game menu and print to it in a for-each loop
     * Abstraction
     * Removing "GOD" class